Supra HF100 HDMI Digital Video cables

 All Supra HF100 cables support the v1.2 specification.

-Unofficially, the v1.2 spec supported resolutions up to 1080p, and all current
+Unofficially, the v1.2 spec supported resolutions up to 1080p,

-and previous versions of the HF100 HDMI cables up to 15 metres in length
+and all current and previous versions of the HF100 HDMI cables

 HDMI v1.3 specifications: